muderick/favorites-app/README.md

 - Sufficient color contrast

 ### 5. Documentation
-- Comprehensive JSDoc comments
+- Comprehensive JSDoc (JavaScript Documentation) comments
 - Clear component and function descriptions
-- Explanation of key implementation details
+- Explanation of important implementation details

 ## Testing
 To test this application:

+1. Clone the application to local environment
+2. Install json-server: `npm install -g json-server`
+3. Run `npm install or npm i`
+4. Run the server with the mock data on a separate terminal: `json-server --watch mockApi.js --port 3001` keep the terminal open
-1. Run the application using `npm start`
+5. Run the main application using `npm start`
-2. Try searching for various terms to see the debounced search in action
+6. Try searching for various terms to see the debounced search in action
-3. Add items to favorites and verify they appear in the favorites section
+7. Add items to favorites and verify they appear in the favorites section
-4. Remove items from favorites
+8. Remove items from favorites
-5. Refresh the page to verify favorites persistence
+9. Refresh the page to verify favorites persistence
-6. Test on different screen sizes to verify responsive design
+10. Test on different screen sizes to verify responsive design